mre/prettyprint/README.md

 Syntax highlighting library with batteries included.

 > :warning: For new projects, you might want to use [`bat`](https://github.com/sharkdp/bat/) instead,
-> which can be used as a library now. `prettyprint` is in maintenance mode now, which means it will
+> which can be used as a [library now](https://github.com/sharkdp/bat/pull/936).
+> `prettyprint` is in maintenance mode, which means it will
 > not see any major updates anymore, but pull requests will still be reviewed and dependencies will
 > be kept up-to-date for the time being.
-You might want consider migrating away, though.
+You might want to consider migrating away eventually, though.

 ## Quick start